simplyadrian/cookbook-iis-simplyadrian/README.md

   * It also includes recipes iis-nativex::add-windows-feature", "iis-nativex::create-app-pool" and"iis-nativex::create-config-sites"
 * `iis-nativex::add-windows-feature`:
   * Installs all windows features listed in the ['iis-nativex']['features'] attribute listing.
+* `iis-nativex::config-iis-cmd`:
+  * Runs a config command on your IIS instance.
+Using the "appcmd.exe set config" utility and syntax.
 * `iis-nativex::create-app-pool`:
   * Creates and configures the application pools defined in ['iis-nativex']['enabled_pools'] attribute.
 * `iis-nativex::create-config-sites`: